 The Jiripancó of Brazil

 The Jiripancó of Brazil, numbering approximately 2,400 people, are Engaged yet Unreached.
-They are a people of Brazil; an indigenous tribe of Alagoas and can also be known as Jeripancó, Jeripankó, Geripankó, Geripancó.
-They are an Indigenous people, in the South American Indigenous people cluster of the Latin-Caribbean Americans affinity bloc.
+They are an Indigenous people of northeastern Brazil, living in the state of Alagoas, in the Alto Sertão (Upper Sertão) region, near the town of Pariconha They are an Indigenous people, in the South American Indigenous people cluster of the Latin American and Caribbean Peoples affinity bloc.
 Their primary religion is Ethnoreligion.
 They primarily speak Portuguese.

 Fast Facts: